T

 landmark

-The historic heart of Buenos Aires, home to the Casa Rosada (Presidential Palace), the Metropolitan Cathedral, and the Cabildo.
-It's a place of significant historical events and demonstrations.
+The historic heart of Buenos Aires, surrounded by iconic buildings like the Casa Rosada (Presidential Palace) and the Metropolitan Cathedral.
+It's a significant site for political demonstrations and national celebrations.

 2. Midday